hashbangcode/new_in_drupal103/src/slides.md

 ## Schema Strictly Validated In Tests

 - Assures that your configuration schema is valid when running tests.
-- May cause some modules to start throwing errors during tests when they previsouly didn't.
+- May cause some modules to start throwing errors during tests when they previously didn't.
 - Effects kernel and functional tests.

 ---